Picking up the Pieces

 This sounds like very black and white thinking but let me point out the difference between fractured individuals and FRACLES.
 A Fracle doesn’t recognize their blueprint is damaged and therefore cannot take corrective action.
 Fracles like to blame, judge and manipulate others because it is the only they to operate.
 You are the problem– not them!

 I am fractured and I own it.
-It is perfectly normal wear and tear.
-I make use of my diffracted light to create a kaleidoscope of pattern and color.
+I shine my diffracted light to create a kaleidoscope of pattern and color.
 I welcome it.
 I own it.

 Let it be known on this twenty fourth day of October, I proclaim that I will no longer befriend someone for “something to do or someone to save”.